All Episodes

 I wish them well, unless they're playing the White Sox.

-What used to be Kaminsky Field.
+What used to be Kaminsky Field, it's Kamiski Park.

-Uh and uh so things is Kaminsky Park.
+And so things is Kaminsky Park.

-It's uh Kaminsky Field is Kamiski Park.
+Kaminsky Field is Kamiski Park.

-And by the way, the Cubs now play the White Sox now play in U.S. cellular field, nicknamed the Cell.
+And by the way, the Cubs now play, the White Sox now play in U.S. cellular field, nicknamed the Cell.

 And the White Sox won the World Series in 2005 when Obama was there.

-Comparing the Cubs and White Sox, he's got a Wrigley Field of Kaminski field.
+You would think that comparing the Cubs and White Sox, he's got a Wrigley Field of Kaminsky field.

 And of course, Bob Costas went right along with it.

-Uh he's talking about this Bartman guy.
+He's talking about this Bartman guy.

-Might have been the Marlins, I don't know who it was, but uh this guy reached out uh and uh Moises Alu was about to make a crucial out on a pop fly down the left field line.
+I don't know who it was, but this guy reached out and Moises Alou was about to make a crucial out on a pop fly down the left field line.

-This kid reached out and caught it, and they've crucified the kid in Chicago ever since.
+His kid reached out and caught it, and they've crucified the kid in Chicago ever since.

 And Obama has to show in this comment that he's not a hater.